SadmanTariq/BOTatoMaster69/README.md

 Click [here](https://discordapp.com/oauth2/authorize?client_id=593359969806712861&scope=bot&permissions=0) to invite to server

-# BOTatoMaster 69
+# BOTatoMaster 69 V2
-General purpose bot for KKK server.
-Currently only responds to certain triggers as defined in `responses.json`.
+This is an object oriented rewrite.
+More features coming soon.

 ## Editing responses: